 We want to walk with you on that journey!
-We’re launching a new network to support organized Anabaptist communities in moving forward in education, solidarity and reparative action alongside Indigenous peoples.
+We’re launching a new network to support Mennonite communities in education, solidarity and reparative action alongside Indigenous peoples.

 Coalition organizer Katerina Friesen shares about our Indigenous solidarity campaigns with a committee from Eighth Street Mennonite Church in Goshen, IN

 Our Coalition’s volunteers and organizer(s) will accompany you and your congregation/ community in the work of repair!
 We commit to:

 - Engaging your community regularly through sharing resources for worship, education, Bible study, and movement-building